 Sweeten tomato juice with sugar if you prefer a sweeter juice, though it naturally contains sugar.
 If you'd rather skip the sugar, you can sweeten the drink with an artificial sweetener, such as aspartame or stevia.

 Combine sauces such as Worcestershire, Tabasco or any hot sauce of your choice with prepared tomato juice.
 After all, hot sauces liven up tomato juice with a spicy kick.
 Use approximately 1 1/2 teaspoons of sauce for every liter of tomato juice.
 You could also use red pepper flakes or cayenne pepper to give it a little pizazz.

 Add the juice of other fruits to enhance the taste and nutritional content of tomato juice.
 Mix apple, carrot or grape juice into prepared tomato juice.
 Use 1/4 cup of fruit juice for every cup of tomato juice you use.

-Add herb and spice powders to flavor tomato juice with a savory taste.
+Add non-spicy herb and spice powders to flavor tomato juice with a savory taste.
 Mix in a pinch of ground salt, pepper, cumin, coriander or chili, or any other spice of your choice.